jamesnulliu/PrettyLazy0/docs/How_to_Contribute_as_a_Colaborator.md

 ## Resolve the Conflicts on Local Machine

-**Note**: You can only resolve the confilcts on your local machine, not on GitHub.
+☝**Note**: You can only resolve the confilcts on your local machine, not on GitHub.

 If there are conflicts after `pull` or `merge`, you should resolve them manually.